-New Employment Tax Adjustment Process in 2009.
-If you discover an error on a previously filed Form 945 after December 31, 2008, make the correction using new Form 945-X, Adjusted Annual Return of Withheld Federal Income Tax or Claim for Refund.
-Form 945-X is a stand-alone form, meaning taxpayers can file Form 945-X when an error is discovered, rather than waiting until the end of the year to file Form 941c with Form 945.
-For errors discovered and reported prior to 2009, see Line 3 - Adjustment to correct administrative errors, later.
-For more information, get the Instructions for Form 945-X or visit the IRS website at www.irs.gov and type "Correcting Employment Taxes"in the search box.
+New employment tax adjustment process beginning in 2009.
+If you discover an error on a previously filed Form 945, make the correction using new Form 945-X, Adjusted Annual Return of Withheld Federal Income Tax or Claim for Refund.
+Form 945-X is a stand-alone form, meaning taxpayers can file Form 945-X when an error is discovered.
+For more information, get the Instructions for Form 945-X or visit the IRS website at www.irs.gov and type "Correcting Employment Taxes" in the search box.